Annual Gathering and Supper

 Summer Solstice Meet

-The SUMMER SOLSTICE MEET was originally conceived by our first President, Iain Smart, as a suitable Scottish alternative to outings on the east Greenland coast.
+The SUMMER SOLSTICE MEET was originally conceived by our first President, Iain Smart, as a suitable Scottish alternative to outings on the East Greenland coast.
 Co-founder Phil Gribbon writes ‘His proposal was that the Club should not waste the long daylight hours of the solstice and … should avail themselves of what was offered on their doorsteps and explore the innermost corners of their own country.‘ Initial solstice treks crossed the ‘high tundra’ of the Cairngorm plateau to the Spey valley.
-Although this tradition lapsed for a number of years it has recently been revived in modified form with the Simpson family generously hosting a Saturday evening barbecue at their home near Kincraig.
-Adventurous journeys to the Solstice Meet are strongly encouraged, with arrival by canoe being popular given the more extreme age range (young and old!) of our current membership.
+A mix of bothies and climbing club huts were destinations for subsequent treks.
+Although this tradition lapsed for a number of years it was revived in modified form with the Simpson family generously hosting a Saturday evening barbecue at their home near Kincraig.
+Arrival by canoe has become popular given the more extreme age range (young and old!) of our membership in recent years.
+Adventurous journeys to the Solstice Meet are strongly encouraged and the weekend offers opportunities for outdoor activities with other club members as well as a sociable bbq.

 Solstice Meet details are circulated with our Newsletters, or please contact the Secretary for more information.